lDuffy/WeatherReport/README.md

 ## API Reference

-* 5 day weather api : Pulls a 5 day forecast (Dublin) includes weather data every 3 hour.
+* 5 day weather api : Pulls a 5 day forecast based on users location includes weather data every 3 hour.

 ## Tests

 Uses Mockito and Junit4 for unit testing.
 Created test dagger components/modules to mock injected code.

 ## Further Work
 Given more time would like to include kotlin to reduce boiler plate code.
 I would Like to incluse Espresso for UI tests.
-I would also like integrate geo location to pull the feed based on the users location.